marjicaws/4-tune/README.md

 Change 2.
 Last.fm's Api also does not allow access to use of their images.
 So Corey helped me to locate another api website with images and create a function that would ensure they would match up with the artists pulled from Last.fm's list.

+Change 3.
+Last.fm also does not include genre in the array.
+So it's completely random now.

 # [4-Tune](https://santamargarita1.github.io/4-tune/)